seL4/docs/projects/sel4-tutorials/debugging-guide.md

 (gdb)
 ```

-If you examine the terminal window running Qemu at this point, you will
+If you examine the terminal window running QEMU at this point, you will
 note that we see an extra bit of output from the kernel.
 The kernel's
 print functionality is unaffected, but GDB has stopped execution the
 first time user space called `printf`.